epfl-ada/ada-2024-project-leonardodatavinci/README.md

 ## ❓ Research Questions

 - Does the observed seasonal pattern in beer ratings reflect a true year-to-year recurrence, or is it an artifact of averaging ratings across many years?
-- Can we explain the global seasonal differences in ratings mostly by seasonal changes in the types of beer consumed or shifts in how people rate beers?
+- How do seasonal and year-round beers influence global beer rating trends, and to what extent do seasonal beers account for the observed seasonal differences in beer ratings compared to year-round beers?
 - Can we establish correlations between daily weather and ratings?

 ## 📂 Additional Datasets